romeiro-bru/book-randomizer/README.md

 </p>

 ## Features
-* Selecione um gênero literário ou ✔️
+* Pick a literary genre or ✔️
-* Procure por um título no campo de busca ✔️
+* Search for a title or author in the search field  ✔️
-* Crie uma lista de livros que gostaria de ler  ✖️
+* Create a list of books you would like to read  ✖️
-* Clique no randomizador para descobrir qual será sua próxima leitura ✖️
+* Click on the randomizer to see what your next reading will be ✖️

 ## Api Reference
 The [Google Books API](https://developers.google.com/books/docs/overview) has a vision to digitize the world's books.